samcabano/cabano-profile/README.md

 - Modeling and Data Analysis
 - Microsoft Excel

-## Python
-#### Why I am taking Python for Many Uses
+## IT75 - Python for Many Uses
-- Because...
-- What might prevent me from doing well in this class...
+I am taking this class because Python is a popular programming language in many of the research labs in the Cognitive Science field.
+While my primary goal is to become a healthcare provider, I understand people change their careers on an average of 7 times in their life!
+Also, I love learning new things, and enjoy computer programming.
+This class will be a nice break from chemistry and biology.

+I honestly believe there is not much that will prevent me from doing well in this class because I have the determination to succeed.
+The only thing that could prevent me from doing well is an unplanned emergency.